Applicability

 In the best interests of Icahn School of Medicine, its students, faculty, and those it serves, it may sometimes be necessary to impose disciplinary action on a faculty member.

 When disciplinary action is imposed, the faculty member shall have the right to a hearing.
-It shall be the responsibility of the hearing body to review and consider carefully all evidence properly presented to it and to render its findings and recommendations to the Dean of the School of Medicine for appropriate action.
-Both the hearing body and the Dean shall perform their obligations as herein described in such a manner as to protect both the rights of the faculty member and the interests of the School of Medicine.
+It shall be the responsibility of the hearing body to review and consider carefully all evidence properly presented to it and to render its findings in a fair and expeditious manner.
 The following provisions apply to all members of the faculty of the Icahn School of Medicine.

 Definitions